 Pearce exhibited in the Young Contemporaries in 1962 and also won the Hornsey Art College Sketch Club prize, the visiting judge being L.S.
 Lowry.
-After leaving art college he forsook his earlier symbolist style to paint exclusively from direct observation, notably the so-called ‘plantscapes’.
+After leaving art college he forsook his earlier symbolist style to paint exclusively from direct observation, notably his so-called ‘plantscapes’.

 Each of these paintings represents many consecutive days of intense plein-air observation, usually totalling several months.
 His work is in private and public collections, including The Museum of Nature in Art, Gloucester and London’s Guildhall Art Gallery.
-He has exhibited in the Royal Academy Summer Exhibition, the National Portrait Gallery, Tate Britain, The Geffrye Museum, The Francis Kyle Gallery, The Rye Art Gallery and John Davies Gallery.
+He has exhibited in the Royal Academy Summer Exhibition, the National Portrait Gallery, Tate Britain, The Geffrye Museum, Thr Mall Gallery, The Francis Kyle Gallery, The Rye Art Gallery and John Davies Gallery.

 “Many painters, including myself in the past, have worked in the timeless Olympian detachment of the studio.
 Here one can work on a canvas, set it aside and come back to it, sometimes years later, or be occupied with several works at once.
 Working outdoors is the exact opposite: There I am occupied with a single work embodying my presence and observation in a unique location and span of time.
 Time is integral to the painting’s subject, and, as Graham Sutherland said ‘I am the figure in the landscape’.”